anewton1998/draft-hdyd/draft-newton-how-do-you-do.md

 These are the steps for two-way confirmation:

 *Step 1:* The REA sends a message containing a UH1 and AH1.
-As this is two-way confirmation, the AH1 is associated with an AID believed to be known by user identified by the UID.
+As this is two-way confirmation, the AH1 is associated with an AID believed to be known by the user identified by the UID.

 *Step 2:* If the CEA can associate the AH1 with the UH1 (that is, the AID is associated with the UID), it responds with a simple positive acknowledgement of the match.